-A preliminary diamond drilling program has been designed by Sabre to test the San Matias target and is expected to start later this month.
+In early September 2013, Sabre commenced a preliminary diamond drilling program designed to confirm the third dimension of the mineralized system at the San Matias target.
 Additional drilling of the Montiel and Costa Azul targets will follow accompanied by an aggressive surface sampling campaign to locate further targets within the extensive consolidated land package.